Motivation 101 for Writers

 There is one other factor that will keep your internal motivation high.
 Turn off the negative self-talk in your brain.
 Whenever you become aware of it in your head, reach for an imaginary remote control and turn it off, just as you would use a real remote to turn off your TV. you can’t write well if your mind is competing with negative self-talk.

-Try these tips to keep yourself naturally motivated to keep on writing.
+Try these tips to keep yourself naturally motivated.
+That will enable you to keep on writing with uninhibited freedom.